We can build faith, as well as

 - become an actual member of the Church through baptism;

-- receive the positive benefits of faith in our lives;
+- receive the positive benefits of faith in our lives and beyond;

 - personally witness and experience ‘genuine evidence’ of God’s presence there.